rmoskwa/Pulsepal/README.md

 [![Gemini 2.5 Flash](https://img.shields.io/badge/Gemini-2.5--flash-purple.svg)](https://ai.google.dev/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **NOTE:** Pulsepal is in alpha testing.
-If you are interested in using Pulsepal and providing feedback, please reach out to 'rmoskwa@wisc.edu'.
+If you are interested in using Pulsepal and providing feedback, please reach out to `rmoskwa@wisc.edu`.
 Pulsepal will be tailored to researcher's needs!

 ## 🚀 What is PulsePal?